aws-neuron/aws-neuron-sdk/docs/neuron-tools/Readme.md

 # Neuron Groups
 Multiple NeuronCores(NC) can be combined to form a NeuronCore Group (NCG).
-Neuron framework layer would automatically create a default NeuronCore Group.
+Neuron framework layer will automatically create a default NeuronCore Group.
 To view list of available NCGs the following command can be used.
 ```
 $ neuron-cli list-ncg